percona/pg_tde/documentation/docs/faq.md

 You must restart the database in the following cases to apply the changes:

 * after you enabled the `pg_tde` extension
-* to tun on / off the WAL encryption
+* to turn on / off the WAL encryption

 After that, no database restart is required.
 When you create or alter the table using the `tde_heap` access method, the files are marked as those that require encryption.
 The encryption happens at the storage manager level, before a transaction is written to disk.
 Read more about [how tde_heap works](table-access-method.md#how-tde_heap-works).